 - If you have friends and neighbors, or even family members, that garden, chances are they may have just the right plant for your drought-tolerant garden, many of which can be easily started from cuttings.
 Ask them if they have an overabundance of these plants or if you can take a cutting from one.
 More often than not, they're happy to oblige your endeavors.

-Creating a drought-tolerant landscape is easy and will wind up being more cost effective in the long run.
-You will have fewer maintenance chores and less watering requirements.
+Creating a drought-tolerant landscape is easy and will wind up being more cost-effective in the long run.
+You will have fewer maintenance chores and fewer watering requirements.
 You will also wipe out the worries associated with the threat of drought.